• Skip to primary navigation

 7. Drop by spoonfuls onto the parchment lined baking sheets, a few inches apart.
 Don't press them down, leave them as they drop.

-8. Bake at 325° (F) for 13 to 15 minutes, or until the edges turn golden brown, and the tops just barely start to get some color.
+8. Bake at 325° (F) for 10 to 14 minutes, or until the edges turn golden brown, and the tops just barely start to get some color.
+The size of scoop you use will alter the cook time, so just keep an eye on them!

 9. Cool the cookies on the baking sheets completely, and then transfer to an air-tight container to store them.